The world looks different today than it did for our grandparents. Everything is speeding up, becoming more efficient and certainly much busier.

 To me, part of being intentional is testing different set-ups and trying out different ways of doing things.

 Having a morning routine is important to me, as it makes me feel grounded.
-I’ve tried a few different things, from doing some work first thing in the morning, to reading, writing morning pages and exercising.
+I’ve tried a few different things, from doing some work first thing in the

 When I tried to fit too many things into my morning routine, I had to get up really early.
 I soon became resentful of everything I “had to do”.